ghitchens/nerves_cell/README.md

 and device descriptions, which will be replaced in time as a more fleshed-out service discovery architecture comes into play.

-- LAN Device Annoucment (via SSDP for now, mDNS to follow)
+- LAN Device Announcement (via SSDP for now, mDNS to follow)
-- LAN Service Annoucment (hard coded for now)
+- LAN Service Announcement (hard coded for now)
 - LAN Firmware updates using [nerves_firmware_http](https://github.com/nerves-project/nerves_firmware_http)

 For now, the primary objective of this module is to enable discovery,